Henry Dawkins: Family

 Henry was the great-great-great-grandfather of the biologist Professor Richard Dawkins.
 In 2010 Richard Dawkins wrote an obituary for his father, describing how John Dawkins had inherited Over Norton Park from a distant cousin and how the estate, in the Cotswolds Area of Outstanding Natural Beauty, had been in the family since the 1720s.

+The widowed Lady Juliana retired to Upper Brook Street, Mayfair, where she lived until her death in 1821.